 Mikhaila Fogel is an associate editor at Lawfare and a research assistant at the Brookings Institution.
 She previously worked as a legislative correspondent for national security and foreign affairs issues in the Office of Sen. Susan Collins.
-She holds a bachelor’s degree from Harvard College, where she majored in British history and literature and minored in government and Arabic.
+She holds a bachelor’s degree from Harvard College, where she majored in history and literature and minored in government and Arabic.

 Subscribe to this Lawfare contributor via RSS.

 White House Counsel Pat Cipollone has sent a letter to House Judiciary Committee Chairman Jerrold Nadler questioning the validity of the committee's investigation into, as the committee stated, "alleged obstruction of justice, public corruption, and other abuses of power by President Trump, his associates, and members of his Administration."
 Cipollone stated that the White House "[does] not believe the investigation ...

 At 10:00 a.m. on Wednesday, the House Committee on the Judiciary will hear testimony from legal experts on the issue of executive privilege and congressional oversight.
 A video of the hearing is available below.

 Witnesses include Kate Shaw of Benjamin N. Cardozo School of Law; Paul Rosenzweig of R Street Institute, and a contributing editor of Lawfare; Jonathan Turley of George Washington University Law School; and Neil Kinkopf of Georgia State University College of Law.

 Your weekly summary of everything on the site.

 On May 10, the Brookings Institution hosted a public conversation between former FBI General Counsel Jim Baker, who is now the Director for National Security and Cybersecurity at the R Street Institute, and Brookings Senior Fellow Benjamin Wittes.
 The conversation was recorded live as a Bonus Edition of the Lawfare Podcast.